Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

     std::cout << string_vec[4] << std::endl;
 }
 ```
 * While they look similar, there are significant differences between the rust implementation and the C++ how the code will actually behave, how?
-(Ignore the fact that I use `printf()` here since I was too lazy to write the `std::cout` version);
     * Keyword: Undefined behaviour
 * Instead of creating a mutable vector, you can create an immutable vector with the same content instead. how?